This Looks Like That... Does it? Shortcomings of Latent Space Prototype Interpretability in Deep Networks: Preliminaries

 This results in $m$ heatmaps of the same spatial size as $\mathbf{z}$ which indicate where and how strongly a given prototype is present in $\mathbf{z}$.
-Since spatial relations are preserved in the convolutional backbone $f$, the heatmap can be up-sampled and visualized on the input image.
+Since spatial relations are preserved in the convolutional backbone $f$, the heatmaps can be up-sampled and visualized on the input image.
 For each prototype $\mathbf{p}_l$, simple max-pooling over the spatial dimensions yields the final similarity score $s_{\mathbf{p}_l}(\mathbf{z})$.
-Hence, the output of a Prototype layer is a vector of $m$ values, indicating the highest similarity of each prototype to \textit{some} patch in the image.
+Hence, the output of a prototype layer is a vector of $m$ similarity values.

 Importantly, the prototypes are class-specific and learned employing a contrastive loss as a regularizer that incentivizes a semantically meaningful clustering structure in the latent space (see \citet{chen2018looks}, Section 2.2).
 Furthermore, as the final step of training, the prototypes $\mathbf{p}_l$ (learned via backpropagation) are projected onto the nearest neighbour $\mathbf{z}^i_k$ of all inputs $x^i$ of the prototype-specific class.
-This last step is crucial for the proclaimed interpretability, as every prototype is thereby being equated with the latent representation of a patch of one of the training images, in order to visualize prototypes in a human-perceptible way.
+This last step is crucial for the proclaimed interpretability, as every prototype is thereby being equated with the latent representation of a patch of one of the training images and hence can be visualised in a human-perceptible way.